Slit-Slide-Sew bijections for planar bipartite maps with prescribed degree: A bijection for the marked face identity

 \subsection{Translation to bipartite maps}

 Notice that the bijection on trees can be seen as applying thrice the bijection of the previous section.
-More precisely, to merge the trees one applies $\sep$ on $T_1$ to cut it in two, then applies twice $\merge$ to glue each of the two obtained trees of $T_2$.
+More precisely, to merge the trees one applies $\sepa$ on $\gt_1$ to cut it in two, then applies twice $\merge$ to glue each of the two trees obtained to $\gt_2$.

-Therefore, this second bijection on bipartite maps can be described as applying thrice the previous bijection in the same way as on trees.
+Therefore, this second bijection on bipartite maps can be described as applying thrice the marked vertex bijection in the same way as on trees.

-The bijection can also be described directly, but is it quite tedious so we choose to omit it.
-Figures~\ref{fig:face sew ex} and \ref{fig:face cut ex} provide examples of the two mapping.
+The marked face bijection can also be described directly on bipartite map with slit and sew operations, but is it quite tedious so we choose to omit it.
+Figures~\ref{fig:face sew ex} and \ref{fig:face cut ex} provide examples of these two mappings.